 If we go back to the every other month scenario (yes Dollar Shave Club lets you set up an every other month plan) that is still a saving of $89.70!!!

 But are the same quality?
 From me and my husband’s personal experience, YES!
-The quality of these razors are just are good as any other brand we have tried yet better than a normal disposable razor.
+The quality of these razors are just are as good as any other brand we have tried yet better than a normal disposable razor.
 However, if you’re not convinced, let’s pretend that if you bought name brand razors you only had to buy a refill pack every other month (remember that is $107.70 a year).
 But if you switch to Dollar Shave Club you had to buy razors every month (that would be $36 a year) and you would still have a savings of $71.97!

 You can sign up for Dollar Shave Club here!
 Also, watch their commercial, because it is stinkin’ hilarious!!!